radiodevops/iptu/README.md

 This week is ideal for anyone looking to strengthen their Linux command-line skills for system administration or troubleshooting.

+## Week 12: Linux Command Line Essentials

+Week 12 expands your practical Linux command-line skills with a focus on both basic and advanced usage of essential tools.
+The [Week 12 README](/week12/README.md) features:

+- Enhanced and creative examples for:
+  - `cat`, `grep`, `sed`, `awk`, `find`, `ls`, `mkdir`, `touch`, `rm`, `rmdir`, `cp`, `mv`, `chmod`, `chown`
+- Real-world scenarios and best practices
+- Tips for combining commands and scripting
+- Encouragement for experimentation and command-line mastery

+This section is perfect for students who want to move beyond the basics and become power users of the Linux shell.

 ## Getting Started

 1. Clone this repository: